saint11/DeadWeight/source/blacksalt.md

 ## Wandering Mystics {.big}
 Their order is not hierarchical or ordered; rather, they adhere to a strict moral code.
 They typically select children who are lost as their apprentices.
 It is common for them not to stay in a place for too long, and they usually share their observations with fellow Wanderers through writing with invisible ink.

+Most places do not welcome them and see them as tricksters and freeloaders.

 #### Spells {.block .unlisted}